GurpreetSarangal/Smart-Checkout/README.md

 **Key Assumptions:**

-- Shoppers are familiar with using QR codes and comfortable with mobile payments.
+- Shoppers are familiar with using QR/Bar codes and comfortable with mobile payments.
 - Malls will provide access to their floor plans for accurate navigation.
 - Sponsored stores are willing to participate and pay for in-app promotion.

 **Potential Risks:**

-- Potential for technical issues with QR code scanning in poor lighting or with damaged codes.
+- Potential for technical issues with QR/Bar code scanning in poor lighting or with damaged codes.
 - Delays in payment processing due to network connectivity issues.
 - Users may be overwhelmed or annoyed by too many recommendations, leading to disengagement.